satra124/emco-base-test/examples/dtc/external_access/Example_auth.md

 cd ../client
 ./gen-client-certs.sh
 ```
-(4) Modify examples/dtc/external_access/setup.sh files to change controller port numbers if they are diffrent than your emco installation.
+(5) Modify examples/dtc/external_access/setup.sh files to change controller port numbers if they are diffrent than your emco installation.

-(5) Modify examples/dtc/external_access/clusters.yaml to reflect istio ingress address for both the clusters.

 ## Install the application
 Install the app using the commands: